Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Notation and setup

 \subsection{Nonparametric identification}

 Non-parametric identification expresses the causal target, which is based on counterfactual (unobservable quantities), in terms of the observed data distribution, without assuming a specific functional form \citep{pearl1995causal}.
-We know summarize the identification results presented in \cite{wang2024efficient}, starting with the identification assumptions.
+We now summarize the identification results presented in \cite{wang2024efficient}, starting with the identification assumptions.

-\begin{assumption}[Weak ignorability] $\Ex[Y(a) \mid \Xt=\xt, \Vb=\vb, S=s] = \Ex[Y(a) \mid A=a,\Xt=\xt, \Vb=\vb, S=s]$ for each $a \in \mathcal{A}$ and $s\in\mathcal{S}$. \\ \end{assumption} Assumption~\ref{ass:wexch} states that once we control for $\Xt$ in $\Vb=v, S=s$, the counterfactual outcome under $a$ is independent from the treatment assignment (on expectation).
-We expect this to hold by design because of randomization when $S=1$--the original trial-- while we need to assume it when $S=0$, the external data.
-It is worth noticing that, to increase precision in the original trial, we are willing to assume an untestable assumptions \textit{i.e.,} it is a function of counterfactuals which are unobservable; this could lead to biased estimates and a covariate adjustment strategy may be preferred. \\
+\begin{assumption}[Weak ignorability] for each $a \in \mathcal{A}$ and $s\in\mathcal{S}.$ \\ \end{assumption} Assumption~\ref{ass:wexch}, also known as exchangeability, states that once we control for $\Xt$ in $\Vb=v, S=s$, the counterfactual outcome under $a$ is independent from the treatment assignment (on expectation).
+We expect this to hold by design because of randomization when $S=1$--the original trial--while we need to assume it when $S=0$, the external data.
+It is worth noticing that, to increase precision in the original trial, we are willing to assume untestable assumption--\textit{i.e.,} it is a function of counterfactuals which are unobservable; this could lead to biased estimates, and a covariate adjustment strategy may be preferred.